jtheiss19/project-0/README.md

 - [x] CLI can handle profiles
 - [x] CLI can read profiles from file
-- [ ] CLI can save profiles to file
+- [x] CLI can save profiles to file
 - [ ] CLI can delete profiles
-- [ ] CLI can remove duplicate profiles from file
+- [ ] CLI can detect duplicate profiles from file
 - [x] CLI can store Information in profiles
 - [ ] User can create profiles
 - [ ] User can delete profiles